Medically Reviewed by

 Protein and exercise go together like peanut butter and jelly.
 Cookies and milk.
 And while protein is essential for muscle development, increasing daily energy levels, and improving sports performance, it’s a mistake to think protein powder is just for athletes.
 In fact, protein powder can even help you support your weight management program.

-But first, let’s review what happens when you gain or lose weight.
+First, let’s review what happens when you gain or lose weight.
 The general idea is that weight loss occurs when we burn more calories per day than we consume, which creates what is called a calorie deficit.
-However, there are several other factors to consider: think about the composition of the weight.
-Where do those pounds come from?
-Are they from newly built muscle, or is your weight affected by specific eating behaviors which dictate your caloric intake?
+However, it is important to keep in mind that there are additional factors to consider when it comes to what can impact weight such as hormone changes and stress levels.

 If you’re someone who likes to snack, this may help you cut down on your daily calorie intake.